-To solve the system of partial differential equations, we use the same code as Ref. \cite{Fernandes:2025osu}, which is publicly available at \cite{HighPrecisionSpinningBHs}.
-This code is a high-precision version of the code presented in Ref.~\cite{Fernandes:2022gde}, originally developed by one of the authors, combining a pseudospectral method with the Newton-Raphson root-finding algorithm.
-Details on code, its validation and accuracy are provided in the appendix of Ref. \cite{Fernandes:2025osu}.
-We observed exponential convergence of the code as we increased its resolution, and only accepted a solution when the absolute estimated error was below $\mathcal{O}\left( 10^{-8}\right)$.
+To solve the system of partial differential equations, we use the same code as in Ref. \cite{Fernandes:2025osu}, which is publicly available at \cite{HighPrecisionSpinningBHs}.
+This code is a high-precision version of the code presented in Ref. \cite{Fernandes:2022gde}, originally developed by one of the authors.
+This code combines a pseudospectral method with the Newton-Raphson root-finding algorithm.
+Details on the code, its validation and accuracy are provided in the appendix of Ref. \cite{Fernandes:2025osu}.
+We observe exponential convergence of the code as we increased its resolution, and only accepted a solution when the absolute estimated error was below $\mathcal{O}\left( 10^{-8}\right)$.